-DUPIXENT is indicated for the treatment of adult patients with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+Atopic Dermatitis: DUPIXENT is indicated for the treatment of patients aged 6 years and older with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 DUPIXENT can be used with or without topical corticosteroids.

 Important Safety Information

-CONTRAINDICATION: DUPIXENT (dupilumab) is contraindicated in patients with known hypersensitivity to dupilumab or any of its excipients.
+CONTRAINDICATION: DUPIXENT is contraindicated in patients with known hypersensitivity to dupilumab or any of its excipients.

 WARNINGS AND PRECAUTIONS

-Hypersensitivity: Hypersensitivity reactions, including generalized urticaria and serum sickness or serum sickness-like reactions, were reported in <1% of subjects who received DUPIXENT.
+Hypersensitivity: Hypersensitivity reactions, including generalized urticaria, rash, erythema nodosum, anaphylaxis and serum sickness or serum sickness-like reactions, were reported in <1% of subjects who received DUPIXENT in clinical trials.
 If a clinically significant hypersensitivity reaction occurs, institute appropriate therapy and discontinue DUPIXENT.

-Comorbid Asthma: Safety and efficacy of DUPIXENT have not been established in the treatment of asthma.
-Advise patients with comorbid asthma not to adjust or stop their asthma treatments without consultation with their healthcare provider.
+Patients with Co-Morbid Asthma: Advise patients with atopic dermatitis or CRSwNP who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.